dsmiles/rest-assured-booker/README.md

 The steps are:
 - Check out the code from the repo
 - Set up a container to run on Ubuntu Latest
-- Set up the pre-reqs for Java using the Action Scripts
+- Set up Java 17 using the Action Scripts
 - Build with Maven and run the tests against the container
 - Collect the test results as artifacts